About Albert Shanker

 Albert Shanker (1928-1997), the son of Russian-Jewish immigrants, was born on Manhattan’s Lower East Side on Sept.
 14, 1928.
 His father delivered newspapers from a pushcart.
 His mother, who worked in a sweatshop as a sewing machine operator, taught Al a deep appreciation of trade unionism and a love of spirited debate.
 Although he didn’t speak a word of English when he entered first grade, Al flourished in New York City’s public school system.
 He headed the Stuyvesant High School debating team, graduated with honors from the University of Illinois, and ran out of funds in the early 1950s, just short of completing a Ph.D. in philosophy at Columbia University.
-He found a “lousy job” as a per-diem substitute teacher at PS 179 in East Harlem and launched a career as an educator and trade union leader.
-As president of the American Federation of Teachers, he became known as a strong and courageous advocate for labor—as well as an “iconoclastic thinker,” “champion of children,” and “educational statesman.”
+He found a “lousy job” as a per-diem substitute mathematics teacher at PS 179 in East Harlem and launched a career as a mathematics educator and trade union leader.1 As president of the American Federation of Teachers, he became known as a strong and courageous advocate for labor—as well as an “iconoclastic thinker,” “champion of children,” and “educational statesman.”

 “Tough Liberal” by Richard Kahlenberg

 On Labor Day 2007, ten years after his death, the first major biography of Albert Shanker was formally released, stirring considerable praise and debate.
 The author, Richard Kahlenberg, spent seven years researching Al’s life and the events and people that shaped it.
 He interviewed more than 200 people who knew, worked with, agreed, and disagreed with Shanker on the central issues of his time.
 He poured over union and public records.
 The result is Tough Liberal: Albert Shanker and the Battles Over Schools, Unions, Race, and Democracy (New York: Columbia University Press).